 It must be clearly set out by APEGA that Engineers cannot hold non engineering positions and Non engineers cannot hold engineering positions.
 Alot of mess is happening around oilsands sites that are using this grey area to have non engineers and engineers working under the same position title.
 The non engineer is not working under the engineer for the title and this is a serious risk to people and industry since non technical people are making technical decisions.
-I have brought this up in the past but APEGA regulator tried convincing/interpreting the code by saying its ok for non engineers to be in engineering positions and engineers to be in non engineering positions.
+I have brought this up in the past but APEGA regulator tried convincing/interpreting the code by saying its ok for non engineers to be in engineering positions.
 Dumb Dumb Dumb.